Help

 Assessment Planner

 Select your qualification (PMB30121, PMB40121, MEM40119, etc.) and plan unit selections against packaging rules.
-The planner validates your selections in real-time to ensure course compliance.
+The planner validates your selections in real-time to support course compliance review.

 2